This barbacoa beef is a perfect Chipotle copycat! The beef stays tender and flavourful. Make it in the Instant Pot, crockpot or stove top!

 Instructions

-- Meanwhile, make rice in a rice cooker and assemble ingredients for bowls.
+- Meanwhile, add water, rice and butter to a rice cooker or pot on the stove and cook until liquid has absorbed.
+Assemble ingredients for bowls.

 Comments & Reviews